5 Life Insurance Myths Your Clients May Believe

 Many people aren’t aware of all the variables insurers look at before offering them coverage at certain rates.

-The 2015 Insurance Barometer Study found 78 percent of people agreed their health/medical history could affect the price of their life insurance.
-Fewer people agreed that their family health/medical history (64 percent), lifestyle/hobbies (49 percent), driving record (36 percent), and credit history (34 percent) could affect its price.
+Most people are aware that their health history can impact their life insurance premiums.
+Make sure your clients shopping for life insurance are aware that there are other factors that can impact how much they pay for coverage.
+Consider things such as activity level, credit score, and marital status.
 To build a stronger rapport and more trust with your clients, ask if they know what factors can affect the cost of their life insurance policy.
 If they can’t name them all, let them know what factors they’re missing and why these factors affect their premiums.

 Myth #4: It’s Only Good for Funerals & Inheritances